Observations from Photo Retouching

 Retouching Family Portraits

-Recently I worked on two sets of family portraits, both shot outdoors, by different photographers.
+Recently I worked on two sets of outdoor portraits, from two different families, shot by two different photographers.

-The second set of family photos had some images that were too dark, others too bright, and one photo had its contrast lowered so much that it was a mostly grey image with no clear blacks or whites.
-The EXIF data showed that Lightroom was used and the photographer’s masking techniques left obvious outlines around the subjects when they did a terrible job of blurring the backgrounds.
+The second set of family photos had some images that were too dark, others too bright, and one photo had its contrast lowered so much that it was a mostly grey image with no shadows or highlights.
+The photographer’s poor masking techniques left obvious and sharp outlines around the subjects after the photographer did a terrible job of blurring the backgrounds.

-These two sets of photos were, at best, the work of an advanced amateur, not a professional.
+These two sets of photos were, at best, the work of advanced amateurs, not professionals.
 If the photographers had delivered higher-quality images, there would have been little to no need for my retouching services, and the families would have saved money.

 Photographers – learn to use your camera’s manual settings for portrait sessions.
 Use a tripod.
 Learn to edit.
 Get your photos critiqued at portfolio reviews.